DapperLib/Dapper/Dapper.Contrib/Readme.md

 Dapper.Contrib contains a number of helper methods for inserting, getting, updating and deleting files.

-As with dapper, all extension methods assume the connection is already open, they will fail if the connection is closed.
 The full list of extension methods in Dapper.Contrib right now are:

 ```csharp
 T Get<T>(id);